 2.Masters in Sustainable Energy Science and Engineering

-The programmer of Sustainable Energy Science and Engineering (SESE) aims at producing experts with the leadership quality in the field for professional practice and research to serve the African and the international community in solving the ever-pressing energy related problems.
+The programmer of Sustainable Energy Science and Engineering (SESE) aims at producing experts with the leadership quality in the field for professional practice and research to serve the African and the international community in solving the ever-pressing energy-related problems.
 The program includes nuclear power science and engineering for various peaceful development applications.

-Applicants for this programme must possess good background in Physics, Chemistry, Biology and Mathematics.
+Applicants for this programme must possess a good background in Physics, Chemistry, Biology and Mathematics.
 Specifically, this programme is intended for bachelor’s degree holders in relevant science and engineering fields.

 Students may specialize in one of the following areas:

 The Environmental Science and Engineering (EnSE) Programme provides practical education for tomorrow’s environmental problem solvers.
 The programme is specially designed to provide students with the skills and insight to solve complex environmental problems.
 Today’s environmental professionals need scientific, engineering, and policy skills to translate the available collective resolve and resources into effective environmental solutions.
 The EnSE programme is designed to train environmental scientists and engineers in an interdisciplinary manner.

 The Environmental Science specialisation provides the fundamentals and applied training in the applications of chemistry and biology to environmental problems and systems, including lakes, rivers, groundwater, and engineered processes, and development of alternative environmental-friendly technologies.
 This specialisation is intended primarily for students with undergraduate degrees in biological and physical sciences.
 The Environmental Engineering specialisation provides an advanced study on the fundamentals, design, and operation of biological, physical, and chemical treatment processes.

 Students who will be admitted into this programme will specialize in either of the following areas: